This article answers some frequently asked questions regarding Meraki Systems Manager.

 Systems Manager supports a variety of Android, Apple iOS, macOS, and Windows platforms.
 Some features are OS-dependent.

-No, there is no limit to the number of devices you can manage with Systems Manager!
+No, there is no known limit to the number of devices you can manage with Systems Manager!

 Clients using Meraki Systems Manager initiate outbound management connections to the Meraki cloud.